THE NATIONAL LEADERSHIP PROGRAM

 - Commitment for a minimum of nine weeks.

 - Hours are 9-5.
-Virtual Fellows are required to work a minimum of 20 hours per week though more is appreciated and more hours per week is preferred.
+Apprentices are required to work a minimum of 20 hours per week though more is appreciated and more hours per week is preferred.

-- There is no tuition cost to do the Fellowship, and stipend Fellows will be awarded $300 a month.
-A limited number of paid Fellows will receive $15/hr.
+- There is no tuition cost to do the Apprentices, and stipend Apprentices will be awarded $300 a month.
+A limited number of paid Apprentices will receive $15/hr.

 - A minimum commitment of 20 hours per week.